SchedulesDirect/mfdb-json/README.md

 --dbhost=       MySQL database hostname for MythTV.
 (Default: localhost) --dbhostsd=     MySQL database hostname for SchedulesDirect JSON data.
 (Default: localhost) --extract       Don't do anything but extract data from the table for QAM/ATSC.
+(Default: FALSE) --forcelogo     Force update of channel logos.
+--forcerun      Continue to run even if we're known to be broken.
 (Default: FALSE) --help          (this text)
 --host=         IP address of the MythTV backend.
 (Default: localhost) --logo=         Directory where channel logos are stored (Default: /home/rkulagow/.mythtv/channels)